Dean and Nippert Professor of Law

 College of Law - 0040

-Professor Williams joined the College of Law in 2001 after practicing many years in the areas of civil and women’s rights.
-With Professor Kristin Kalsem, she co-directs the university’s joint-degree program in Law and Women’s Studies, a signature program of the College of Law.
-Professor Williams teaches in the areas of family law, gender discrimination, and constitutional law.
-In 2004 and 2011, she received the Goldman Prize for Teaching Excellence.
+DeanVerna Williams joined the College of Law in 2001 after practicing many years in the areas of civil and women’s rights.
+Prior to her appointment as Dean, she taught in the areas of family law, gender discrimination, and constitutional law.
+In addition, she co-directed the College’s Center for Race, Gender, and Social Justice with Professors Kristin Kalsem and Emily Houh.

-Professor Williams’ research examines the intersection of race, gender, and class in education law and policy.
-She has presented papers at numerous conferences, including meetings of the American Association of Law Schools, the Association of Law, Culture and the Humanities, and the Latina/o Critical Race Theory Conference.
-Professor Williams also has served as a consultant for the Ford Foundation; in that capacity, she chaired the convening of a national conference at UC entitled Women Coming Together: Claiming the Law for Social Change.
+Dean Williams’s research examines the intersection of race, gender, and class in law and policy.
+She has presented papers at such venues as the Latina/o Critical Race Theory Conference and meetings of the Association of Law, Culture and the Humanities.
+Dean Williams also has served as a consultant for the Ford Foundation; in that capacity, she chaired the convening of a national conference at UC entitled Women Coming Together: Claiming the Law for Social Change.
+Dean Williams received the Goldman Prize for Excellence in Teaching in 2004 and 2011.

 BS, Georgetown University